arpitbbhayani/articles/blogs/python-caches-integers.md

 An integer in Python is not a traditional 2, 4 or 8 byte implementation but rather it is implemented as an array of digits in base 2<sup>30</sup> which enables Python to support [super long integers](https://arpitbhayani.me/blogs/super-long-integers).
 Since there is no explicit limit on the size, working with integers in Python is extremely convinient and we need not worry about the overflows.
 This convinience comes at a cost of allocation being expensive and trivial operations like addition, multiplication, division being inefficient.

-Each integer in python is implemented as a C structure as illustrated
+Each integer in python is implemented as a C structure as illustrated below.

 ```cpp
 struct _longobject {